danialrami/echo-bridge-manual/Echo-Bridge.md

 ## Patches

-still figuring out how best to render the delay/trem footswitch light, so for right now its off for all of them! haha sorry, use your imagination!

-and if you find a setting that you like, let me know and i'll add it here!
+Still figuring out how best to render the delay/trem footswitch light, so for right now its off for all of them! haha sorry, use your imagination!
+And if you find a setting that you like, let me know and i'll add it here!

 ### Echo Bridge